Temple Grandin (film): Filming

-Temple Grandin began shooting in October 2008 at Austin Studios in Austin, Texas.
+Temple Grandin began shooting on 22 October 2008 at Austin Studios in Austin, Texas.
 The film was noted for filming in Texas at a time when TV and film production had grown scarce in the state, and legislators were seeking to expand financial incentives to draw more film crews.
 Grandin producer Scott Ferguson said that Arizona, New Mexico and Canada had all been considered before producers had chosen Texas, in part because different areas of the state could be used to represent the rural West and New England.
 Ferguson also credited the abundance of trained film crews in the Austin and Dallas regions as a significant benefit to shooting in the area.
-Cinematographer Ivan Strasburg shot the film on Kodak Super 16 mm film stocks with Arriflex 416 cameras, which were usually operated hand-held to "create a 'slight' feeling of visual tension."
+Cinematographer Ivan Strasburg shot the film on Kodak Super 16 mm film stocks with Arriflex 416 cameras, which were usually operated hand-held to "create a 'slight' feeling of visual tension".

 Gerson Saines brought Grandin to observe the last day of shooting, which was a scene involving a cattle dip tank that Grandin had designed.
 Although Grandin said that she tried to stay away from Danes to avoid impinging on her performance, she was quite concerned about the proper construction of the tank and about the breed of cattle being used in the scene.
-"I thought, we can't have a silly thing like that City Slickers movie, where they had Holstein cattle out there," Grandin said.
+"I thought, we can't have a silly thing like that City Slickers movie, where they had Holstein cattle out there", Grandin said.
 "If you know anything about cattle, you'd know that was stupid."
-She said watching Danes on the monitors was "like going back in a weird time machine to the '60s."
+She said watching Danes on the monitors was "like going back in a weird time machine to the '60s".

 Release

-Promotion

 The film was previewed on January 27 at the Gene Siskel Film Center, in a screening attended by Grandin.
-A trailer was previewed for critics during their winter press tour on January 14; critics responded positively to "the film's bright palette and inventive direction."
+A trailer was previewed for critics during their winter press tour on January 14; critics responded positively to "the film's bright palette and inventive direction".
 HBO and bookstore chain Barnes & Noble partnered to promote both the film and Grandin's books, displaying information about autism and the film in all Barnes & Noble stores and creating a free downloadable coloring book about Grandin, using illustrations by autistic artists.
 Grandin appeared for a special book signing, discussion and preview of the film at a Manhattan Barnes & Noble on January 25.
+The film debuted on February 6, 2010.